sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 Now let's do some backing up!

 First, let's try to gain a bare-bones conceptual understanding of how restic works.
-Restic has a concept called "repositories", which is where your backup(s) will live.
+Restic has a concept called "repositories", which is where your backup(s) will live (so like, an external hard drive, a USB stick or a cloud service).
 [From the docs](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html#preparing-a-new-repository):

 > The place where your backups will be saved is called a “repository”.
 This chapter explains how to create (“init”) such a repository.
 The repository can be stored locally, or on some remote server or service.

 Basically we use restic to "pull" data into these backup repositories.
 So for me, my repository (singular for now) will be on my external hard drive (for simplicity, let's pretend I only have one of those...).
+The data I want to back-up to this repository is on my laptop's hard drive.

 ### Initializing a restic repository